evelynvalles/evelynvalles/README.md

 **About me**

-- 💼 I am full-stack developer with a passion for building new things and being productive.
+- 💼 I'm a full-stack developer with a passion for building new things and being productive.

 - 📈 I'm a coding bootcamp graduate from Coding Dojo